-Anyway, I made cinnamon cake.
+Anyway, I made this easy cinnamon cake recipe.
 Well, cumin cake the first time.
 Lol.
 Cinnamon cake the second and third time.

 As the name suggests, it’s a simple cake.
 It does have a cinnamon syrup glaze, but no frosting, no layers, no mix-ins.
 I adapted it from all recipes, using butter instead of shortening, and I tripled the amount of cinnamon called for.
 OF COURSE.
 That’s the law.

 It’s light and wonderful.
 Perfect for a Sunday brunch or Easter!

 Watch the video for this Easy Cinnamon Cake

 - 1 tablespoon baking powder

 - 3/4 teaspoon salt